-We talked to Tracey Shirtcliff, Founder and CEO at Scope on how agencies and advertisers are using it to better manage, price and track their scopes of work and budget and here is what she said about it.
+Tracey Shirtcliff, founder & CEO at Scope tells us how agencies & advertisers are using it to better manage, price & track their scopes of work & budget.

 First of all, how are you and your family doing in these COVID-19 times?